htm-community/HTMpandaVis/README.md

 ## Baking

-To bake your simulation, you must use [htm.core](https://github.com/htm-community/htm.core) and extend your script with small amount of code to do the baking.
+To bake your simulation, you must use [htm.core](https://github.com/htm-community/htm.core) networkAPI.
+Only difference is, that you need to import instead of `from htm.bindings.engine_internal import Network` this
+`from pandaBaker.pandaNetwork import Network`

+That is all.
+PandaVis will generate automatically all data.

+If you don't want to change imports and keep using panda, you can modify flag `Network.bakePandaData = True/False`

 See [baking readme](pandaBaker/README.md).

 ## Dash plots visualization

 HTMpandaVis can be used also to record custom dataStreams with pandaBaker and then visualize it in web browser.